didoslavov/rButler/README.md

 ## Project Overview

 **rButler** project aims to enhance household organization, fostering better communication and cooperation among its users.
 Whether it's planning a shopping trip or coordinating daily tasks, this platform simplifies the management of household responsibilities in the digital age.

+## Deployed Project Showcase

+**rButler** is deployed on a free hosting service [render](https://render.com/), providing you with the opportunity to experience its features firsthand.
+To access the live version, simply visit [rButler Live](https://rbutler.onrender.com/).

+### Note

+-   The deployed version may be subject to periodic updates and maintenance.
+-   For the best user experience, we recommend using the latest version of Mozilla Firefox or Chrome, with a desktop resolution of 1920x1080.

+Feel free to explore and test the various functionalities of **rButler** in this live environment.
+If you encounter any issues or have feedback, please let us know through our [GitHub Issues](https://github.com/didoslavov/rButler/issues) page.

+Enjoy using **rButler** for seamless household organization!

 ## Warnings